headshot of Leah

 Links to Leah’s recent work:

 Northern Voices: Celebrating Ties to Minnesota’s Northland (host & producer, Northern Community Radio) – Conversations around Northern Minnesota about tradition, sustainability, indigenous and ancestral ways of life.
+Ended 2022.

 Native Lights: Where Indigenous Voices Shine (host & producer, AMPERS) – In Native Lights, people in Native communities around Mni Sota Makoce – a.k.a.
 Minnesota – tell stories about finding their gifts and sharing them with the community.